bobboteck/Widget_GitHub_Organization/README.md

 ##Installation

-The widget is not currently present in the official repositories of Wordpress, if you want to install it, you can follow the steps in the [Wiki](https://github.com/bobboteck/Widget_GitHub_Organization/wiki)
+The widget is not currently present in the official repositories of **Wordpress**, if you want to install it, you can follow the steps in the **[Wiki](https://github.com/bobboteck/Widget_GitHub_Organization/wiki)**

 ###Easy testing
-You can simply testing the widget functionality on your PC, by opening the file Test_WGO.html content in the project.
+You can simply testing the widget functionality on your PC, by opening the file **Test_WGO.html** content in the project.

 ###External component
 This Widget usign: